 In the math and examples below, I’ll assume you can pay with a card directly through the facility.
 Here are two scenarios for how you might leverage that opportunity to save even more money on your childcare.

 Option 1: Use a standard, everyday cash-back credit card.
 Depending on how your child care center is set up, this may be the more practical option for payment.
 Our daycare doesn’t have an online account that we manage; we just give our credit card info to the school’s administrator, who handles payment each month.
 Because of this setup, using the same card all year long is easiest.
 It would be an awkward and clunky experience to contact the office in order to change the credit card repeatedly.
 Probably doable, but it would be uncomfortable.

 Instead, I can earn an effective three percent cash back using the Discover it® Miles – Unlimited 1.5x Rewards Card, because during the first year I’ll earn 1.5 percent plus a match from Discover.
 So using the average costs, I’ll save $287.67 in a year (3 percent of $9,589).
 With the tax credit, this equals a total savings of $887.67, or 9.25 percent.
-If they don’t accept Discover, your next best option is our favorite two-percent back card, the Fidelity® Rewards Visa Signature® Card.
+If they don’t accept Discover, your next best option is a two-percent back card.
 In that case, you’d save $191.78 by using the card (plus $600 tax credit).